Donatooooooo/CardioTrack/README.md

 ### Experiments

-All experiments were tracked using **MLflow** and are available on [DagsHub](https://dagshub.com/se4ai2526-uniba/CardioTrack/experiments).
+All experiments were tracked using **MLflow** and are available on [DagsHub platform](https://dagshub.com/se4ai2526-uniba/CardioTrack/experiments).
 For detailed metrics and run comparisons, please refer to the MLflow experiments dashboard.

 #### Experimental Setup